AlaskaAirlines/WebCoreStyleSheets/staticDocs/howToUseFonts.md

 ## Include in Webpack pipeline

-When using Webpack there are a few different ways that these files can be referenced.
-The end goal is that the resource files need to be referenced for local development and packaged for production builds.
-See the following scenarios for instructions.
+Webpack offers a few different solutions to make using web fonts easy.

 **NOTE:** Again, please **DO NOT** manually copy these files to your local project and add to version control.
-It is important that these font files are referenced from the npm package for proper version control and distribution.
+It is important that these font files are referenced from the npm package for proper versioning and distribution.

 ### With full access to Webpack

-When using the `public` directory as a dev/build resource of assets, it is suggested that you use the `copy-webpack-plugin` plugin.
-To install in your project, run the following code:
+If using the `public` directory as a dev/build resource of assets, it is suggested that you use the `copy-webpack-plugin` plugin.

+To install:

 ```
 $ npm i -D copy-webpack-plugin
 ```

-In your `webpack.config.js` file at the following dependency:
+In `webpack.config.js` file add the following dependency:

 ```
 const copyWebpackPlugin = require("copy-webpack-plugin");
 ```

-Within the plugins section of the webpack.config.js file, at the following reference:
+Within the plugins section of the webpack.config.js file, add the following reference:

 ```
 plugins: [